SalilLuley/e-com-backend/README.md

 This is an e-commerce skeleton repository made with clean code Architecture using Nest.js Framework.
 It used my MySql as a backend.

+To run the repository create a dev.env under env folder and add contents from sample.env.
+Replace the content with your original details.

 It includes the following modules

 1. User Auth using Passport